 Glenwood Springs, Colorado

 The entire state of Colorado is crossed by rivers brimming with trout.
-However, the best location in the state is probably Glenwood Springs.
-The Colorado and the Roaring Fork rivers join in this town and other rivers ideal for fly fishing such as the Frying Pan, Eagle River, and Gunnison can be reached and fished in day trips.
-The town also enjoys an abundance of sunny days – around 300 a year – ensuring that you can enjoy fishing to your heart’s content without having to wait for sunny days.
+However, the best location in the state is probably Glenwood Springs, where the Colorado River and the Roaring Fork River join.
+Plus, other rivers ideal for fly fishing such as the Frying Pan, Eagle River, and Gunnison can be reached and fished in day trips.
+The town also enjoys an abundance of sunny days – around 300 a year – ensuring that you can enjoy fishing to your heart’s content without having to wait for the sunshine.

 Mountain Home, Arkansas